 History of Wilson, Arkansas

 Lee Wilson was the original owner of the town.
-He founded Lee Wilson and Company in 1885 and was commonly known as “Boss Lee.”
-The company stayed within the same family for the next 125 years.
+He founded Lee Wilson and Company in 1885 and kept the company within the same family for the next 125 years.

 The business started as a sawmill.
 As the land was cleared farther and farther away from the mill, logging camps had to be established to house the workers.
 Several towns in the county, including Wilson, started out as a logging camp.

-Most sawmill owners abandoned their land after it was logged out, but Wilson decided to start farming.
-He also bought railroads to more easily export his crops and bring people in to work the fields.
-In addition to farms and trains he also owned banks and mercantiles and cotton gins.
+After the land was logged out Wilson decided to start farming.
+He also bought railroads in to more easily export his crops and bring people in to work the fields.
+In addition to farms and trains he also owned banks, mercantiles and cotton gins.

-In this way Wilson, Arkansas was developed.
-It became a company town where the farm workers and other employees were paid in money that could only be used at the stores and amenities in the town.
+Wilson, Arkansas was developed originally as a company town where the farm workers and other employees were paid in money that could only be used at the stores and amenities in the town.
 We were told the local bank still had some of the company “money.”

-The town of Wilson acquired its unique European Tudor-style look after Lee Wilson Jr. returned from his honeymoon in England.
-He and his wife were enthralled with the Tudor style buildings that they had seen there and decided that all new buildings in Wilson would be in the Tudor style and the existing buildings would be retooled and redecorated to match.
+Lee Wilson Jr. and his wife returned from their honeymoon in Europe enthralled with the Tudor style buildings that they had seen while there.
+It was then decided that all new buildings in Wilson would be in the Tudor style and the existing buildings would be redecorated to match.

-The Wilson family land holdings were purchased by The Lawrence Group, headed by the late Gaylon Lawrence Sr and his son Gaylon Lawrence Jr. The Lawrence Group acquired the farmland and virtually all of the commercial real estate holdings on the acreage including much of the town of Wilson.
+The Wilson family land holdings were purchased by The Lawrence Group, headed by the late Gaylon Lawrence Sr and his son Gaylon Lawrence Jr. They acquired not only the farmland but almost all of the commercial real estate holdings including most of the town of Wilson.

-They have also partnered with the state of Arkansas to move the Hampson Archaeological Museum State Park into their new state of the art space on the town square, have opened the Wilson Cafe and are attempting to bring in more small businesses to the town.
+They partnered with the state of Arkansas to move the Hampson Archaeological Museum State Park into their new state of the art space on the town square, opened the Wilson Cafe and are attempting to bring in more small businesses to the town.